 5 Reasons Your Immune System Gets Weaker with Age and How Yoga Can Help

-Even though I had a flu shot this year, I still managed to come down with bronchitis about two weeks ago (I’ve tended to get that since I was young).
+Even though I had a flu shot, I still managed to come down with bronchitis last year (I’ve tended to get that since I was young).
 The fever and reduced ability to breathe was really debilitating.
-And here I am, almost two full weeks later, almost but not quite feeling back to normal.
-At least I’m back to going for walks and practicing gentle yoga again!
+It took almost two full weeks to almost, but not quite feel back to normal.
+It was such a relief to be going for walks and practicing gentle yoga again!

 Yes, as we age, our immune systems are slower to respond in general, which increases our risk of getting sick (whether from a common cold or a more serious infection) and slows healing from illnesses and from injuries.
 In general, you can bolster your immune system by practicing active yoga poses to foster physical and stress hardiness, and by practicing restorative poses, meditation, breath work, and conscious relaxation to spend more time in the rest-and-digest state (which turns on your immune system).

 5 Reasons Your Immune Function Weakens with Age, and How Yoga May Help